Employment Tribunal awards employee almost £7,000 after manager’s offensive comments about Muslims (Aboulossoud v Royal Borough of Greenwich & anor)

 The Employment Tribunal awarded the Claimant £6,000, plus interest of £846, in respect of injury to her feelings caused by the unlawful conduct.

 The Employment Tribunal also criticised the Royal Borough of Greenwich for its failure to implement a comprehensive equality policy, or to train its employees properly in such policies.

 Our solicitors’ views on the case of Aboulossoud v Royal Borough of Greenwich & anor

-Chris Hadrill, the partner in the employment department at Redmans, commented on the case as follows: “This case reminds employers of two things: 1) to set up a detailed equality and diversity policy, and to ensure that its staff are reasonably trained on this; and 2) that any grievances relating to harassment (or any other form of victimisation or harassment) in the workplace are properly and fairly dealt with.”
+Chris Hadrill, an employment law solicitor at Redmans, commented on the case as follows: “This case reminds employers of two things: 1) to set up a detailed equality and diversity policy, and to ensure that its staff are reasonably trained on this; and 2) that any grievances relating to harassment (or any other form of victimisation or harassment) in the workplace are properly and fairly dealt with.”